 Developers can control the appearance and behaviors of the toolbar using a rich set of APIs.Developers can control the appearance and behaviors of the toolbar using a rich set of APIs.

-The ASP.NET Core Toolbar control is shipped with several built-in themes such as material, bootstrap, fabric (Office 365), and high contrast.
+The ASP.NET Core Toolbar control is shipped with several built-in themes such as Material, Bootstrap, Fabric (Office 365), Tailwind CSS, and High Contrast.

 Users can customize any one of these built-in themes or create new themes by either simply overriding SASS variables or using our Theme Studio application.

 Greatness—it’s one thing to say you have it, but it means more when others recognize it.
 Syncfusion is proud to hold the following industry awards.